Healthdirect Free Australian health advice you can count on.

 • a short neck with extra skin folds at the back

-Some children with Noonan syndrome may experience intellectual disability or behavioural problems, such as clumsiness or irritability.
+Some children with Noonan syndrome may have intellectual disability or behavioural problems.

 How is Noonan syndrome diagnosed?

-Diagnosis is usually based on the child’s appearance and health problems, and is confirmed with genetic testing.
+The diagnosis can be confirmed with genetic testing.
 This will involve a blood test.
-In some cases, further tests may be needed, such as heart investigations including an electrocardiogram (ECG) and echocardiogram (ultrasound).
+Sometimes, other tests may include heart checks including an electrocardiogram (ECG) and echocardiogram (ultrasound).

-If you are expecting a baby, you might be able to have prenatal tests done to test your unborn baby for Noonan syndrome.
+If you are expecting a baby, you might be able to have prenatal tests for Noonan syndrome.

 Living with Noonan syndrome

 Most children with Noonan syndrome go on to lead normal lives in adulthood.
-However, a child newly diagnosed with the disorder may need a number of treatments, and regular tests to monitor their condition over time.
-The types of treatment and support required will depend on the problems they experience.
+A child newly diagnosed with the disorder may need a number of treatments.
+They may also need regular tests to monitor their condition over time.

 Resources and support